 A minimum course grade of 75 "C" is required for passing in all BSN nursing courses.
 Any grade below a "C" is considered a failing grade.
 If a grade below "C" is attained in any course, the student will be placed on academic probation and will be required to retake the course the next time that it is offered.
 The academic probation will be removed after successful completion of the course.
 The student may not be allowed to progress in the program until the course is retaken, and a satisfactory grade of "C" or higher is earned.
 Instructors file course grades with the registrar at the end of each semester.

 If a student earns a “D or below” in any course, they must repeat the course and earn a grade of “C” or higher.
-A student who earns a grade of "D or below" twice will no longer be eligible to continue in the nursing program and will be administratively withdrawn from the program.
+A student who earns a grade of "D or below" twice will no longer be eligible to continue in the nursing program and will be suspended from the program.

 Grade Calculation Practices